 Our foremost priority is the continued effort to establish a legal framework for the European inland waterways sector.
 Some progress has been made with the newly implemented Working Time Directive and the adopted Directive on recognising professional qualifications.
 However, two more major building blocks are needed to make inland waterways socially and ecologically sustainable: a harmonised European manning regulation and digital controlling capacity.

 Alongside a clear European framework for the sector, workers in inland waterways also need harmonised social security coordination.
 Boats can cross several European countries in just a few days, with crew on various contracts.
 This makes social security complex, and many workers miss out on the protection they deserve.
-For the ETF Inland Waterways Section the principle of one social security regime for all workers on the same vessel is sacred.
-Fair Transport in European inland waterways transport will only become reality if the last remaining loopholes are closed.
+For the ETF Inland Waterways Section, the principle of one social security regime for all workers on the same vessel is sacred.
+Fair Transport in European inland waterways transport will only become a reality if the remaining loopholes are closed.

 We are an associated partner of CESNI – the European Committee for drawing up standards in Inland Navigation.
 This body could be the genesis of a European Inland Navigation Agency, and we will contribute to establishing rules and standards to harmonise the sector on the European level further.
 We also represent workers towards the various River Commissions that govern traffic on Europe’s most significant rivers.
 These Commissions are very influential, so this is a constant priority – especially the Rhine Commission, which is the largest and affects workers the most.

 2017 marked the 50th anniversary of the inland waterways social dialogue, the only European platform where representative trade unions and industry organisations meet, discuss and resolve the sector’s issues.
 The ETF Inland Waterways Section will continue reinforcing the European Social Dialogue Committee and working with the social partners when possible.